19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Movement.md

 	- Increase a PCs speed by 5' a number of times equal to their [Dexterity](../Player%20Characters/Chosen%20Statistics/Dexterity.md) [Halved](../Foreword/Rule%20for%20rules.md#Halving).

 A creature's speed is defined by their stat block and may or may not follow this rule.
 If unspecified, use 30' + (5' x the creature's [Dexterity](../Player%20Characters/Chosen%20Statistics/Dexterity.md) if positive and not heavily armored).

-*Good for gamers who enjoy the nitty gritty of positioning tactics on battle maps.*